sarietta/theoputer-blog/content/posts/databus.md

     layers="Edge.Cuts, F.Fab, F.SilkS, Holes, Vias, F.Cu, B.Cu, Pads, F.Silkscreen"
     controls="basic+"></kicanvas-embed>

-The gasping may continue if you also read and became an evangalest of the [ground noise]({{< iref "ground-noise.md" >}}) post.
+The gasping may continue if you also read and became an evangelist of the [ground noise]({{< iref "ground-noise.md" >}}) post.
 Again, the engineering excuse will save us all in the end.